locationtech/geomesa/README.md

 * **geomesa-examples**: includes Developer quickstart tutorials and examples for how to work with GeoMesa in Accumulo and Kafka.
 * **geomesa-features**: includes code for serializing SimpleFeatures and custom SimpleFeature implementations designed for GeoMesa.
 * **geomesa-filter**: a library for manipulating and working with GeoTools Filters.
-* **geomesa-geoserver-plugin**: packages plugins which provide WFS and WMS support for various `DataStore` types including [**accumulo**](geomesa-geoserver-plugin/geomesa-accumulo-geoserver-plugin), bigtable, kafka, and stream DataStores.
+* **geomesa-gs-plugin**: packages plugins which provide WFS and WMS support for various `DataStore` types including [**accumulo**](geomesa-gs-plugin/geomesa-accumulo-gs-plugin), bigtable, kafka, and stream DataStores.
 These are packaged as zip files and can be deployed in GeoServer by extracting their contents into geoserver/WEB-INF/lib/
 * **geomesa-hbase**: an implementation of GeoMesa on HBase and Google Cloud Bigtable.
 * [**geomesa-jobs**](geomesa-jobs): map/reduce and scalding jobs for maintaining GeoMesa.
 * [**geomesa-kafka**](geomesa-kafka/geomesa-kafka-datastore): an implementation of GeoMesa in Kafka for maintaining near-real-time caches of streaming data.